Examples

 The return type is an astropy.unit.Quantity instance, which keeps track of units.

-If we provide Bayestar with distances, then it will do the distance interpolation for us, returning the cumulative dust reddening out to specific distances:
+If we provide Bayestar or DECaPS with distances, then it will do the distance interpolation for us, returning the cumulative dust reddening out to specific distances:

 import astropy.units as units